privateprep/coding-space-website/src/pages/blog/2022-08-11-what-coding-level-is-my-child-ready-for.md

       ## Young Beginner Code

       Young Beginner Code is built specifically for ages 6-8.
 If your young coder has no coding experience, we’ll likely start them out in code.org, a platform that introduces them to key concepts such as sequence, events, and loops; or ScratchJr, a precursor to Scratch, MIT’s introductory language designed for children.
 If your child has experience in Scratch already, we’ll likely start them there.
-Young Beginner classes are 90 minutes and include an offline activity to allow students to take a step back from the screen and reinforce concepts in a different way.
+Young Beginner classes are 90 minutes and may include an offline activity to allow students to take a step back from the screen and reinforce concepts in a different way.

       Browse our Young Beginner classes [here](https://www.thecodingspace.com/experience-levels/young-beginner-code/).